sheaivey/rx5808-pro-diversity/README.md

 - Refactored and GUI reworked by Marko Hoepken
 - Universal version my Marko Hoepken
 - Diversity Receiver Board and GUI improvements by Shea Ivey
+- Adding Race Band by Shea Ivey
+- Seperating Display concerns for TVOut and OLED by Shea Ivey

 ####License
 The MIT License (MIT)